PoojaB26/Mentorships-for-Women-in-Technology/README.md

 ## Women Only Programs
 ### [Learn IT, Girl](#learnit)
 International mentorship program that helps women learn a new programming language by doing an interesting project under a mentor!

 ### [Grace Hopper Celebration India (GHCI)](#ghci)
+India's largest gathering of women technologists

 ### [Google Women Techmakers Scholarship](#gwt)
+Google provides scholarships for the women exceling in computer science who act as active leaders and role models internationally and/or in their local communities.

 ## Program Descriptions